Pelc314/GameOfLife/README.md

 I of course encourage to browse files on GitHub in case of lack of desire to run the software itself. :)

-### Future
-I plan to expand this project.
-I want to create a interface to easily setup the starting conditions.
-I also want to create 2d array without boundaries (it would loop itself when reaching certain size.)